-The mortgage lending volumes in the whole Finnish market have increased by 4.3% compared to previous year.
-Nordea Bank Abp, being the originator for the loans in the balance sheet of NMB, has been able to capture a fair share of this positive development, totalling to 10% increase in new mortgages in 2021 compared to previous year.
+The total mortgage lending volume in the whole Finnish market increased by 1.4% compared to previous year.
+Nordea Bank Abp, being the originator for the loans in the balance sheet of NMB, was able to capture a fair share of the stock growth, totalling to a 2.3% increase in mortgage lending volumes in 2022 compared to previous year.